In the module “CDesigner” (cdesigner) from Prestaeg for PrestaShop, a guest can perform SQL injection in affected versions.

 This will cause confusion for the ecosystem so we defined the “impacted release” as a “safe version” for “all major PS versions”.

-WARNING : This exploit is actively used to deploy webskimmer to massively stole credit cards.
+WARNING : This exploit is actively used to deploy webskimmer to massively steal credit cards.

 CVSS base metrics